 Cooking method

-In a frying pan heated with olive oil, ingredients like bacon, onions, and green peppers are fried.
-Next, tomatoes and ketchup are added and further fried.
-Finally, the mixture is combined with boiled spaghetti and seasoned with salt and pepper.
-This is the Japan Pasta Association’s recommended recipe.
-Sometimes sausage or ham is used in place of bacon.
+In a frying pan heated with olive oil, cooks fry ingredients like bacon, onions, and green peppers.
+Next, they add tomatoes and ketchup and continue frying.
+Finally, they combine the mixture with boiled spaghetti and season it with salt and pepper.
+This recipe comes from the Japan Pasta Association.
+Sometimes cooks use sausage or ham instead of bacon.
 If you like, add cheese or Tabasco sauce over top.

 Napolitan arrangements made with ketchup